Last Updated: 6/24/2022

 Can I purchase a CFAR policy if my trip has now been rebooked?

 If your original deposit date is more than 21 days ago, you likely can’t purchase CFAR.
-Even if your trip was rebooked with your travel supplier, the trip deposit date doesn’t change.
-However, you could be eligible to purchase CFAR coverage if you get a full reimbursement from your travel supplier and rebook with all new payments.
-This creates a new trip deposit date and allows you to purchase within the 21 days of that new date.
+Even if your trip was rebooked the trip deposit date doesn’t change.
+However, you could be eligible to purchase CFAR coverage if you get a full reimbursement from your agent, cruise, airline, etc., and rebook with all new payments.
+This creates a new trip deposit date and allows you to purchase within 21 days of that new date.

-We know that planning a future trip can be tricky –planning one during a pandemic adds a whole other level of difficulty!
-If you have any additional questions or need help finding the right kind of policy, our team of friendly humans is happy to help!
+We know that planning a trip can be tricky –planning one during a pandemic adds a whole other level of difficulty!
+If you have any other questions or need help finding the right kind of policy, our team of friendly humans is happy to help!